Generalised Linear Models in Deep Bayesian RL with Learnable Basis Functions: Generalised Linear Models in Deep BRL with Learnable Basis Functions

+The fully tractable posterior update yields a closed-form marginal likelihood, which contributes to the model loss $\mathcal{L}_\text{model}$ for optimising model parameters $\phit, \phir$.
+Dropping the optional neural network $\zeta$ , \Eqref{logllh} can be written analytically as

-Thus, we can find a closed-form marginal log-likelihood (proof in \Apref{llhproof}):
+Substituting accordingly with equations in \Secref{mlearning1}, we reduce the integral to a closed-form marginal log-likelihood (proof in \Apref{llhproof}):

-\Eqref{llhour} is to be maximised with related to $\Ct$ and $\Cr$, hence $\phit$ and $\phir$.
-We add squared Frobenius norms $\Vert \Ct \Vert_F^2$ and $\Vert \Cr \Vert_F^2$ to \Eqref{llhour} as regularisations, the effect of which being discussed in \Apref{cnorm}.
-The regularised loss function is defined as
+To optimise $\phit$ and $\phir$, \Eqref{llhour} is maximised with respect to features $\Ct$ and $\Cr$.
+To prevent overfitting, we apply squared Frobenius norms $\Vert \Ct \Vert_F^2$ and $\Vert \Cr \Vert_F^2$ to \Eqref{llhour} as regularisations, the effect of which is discussed in \Apref{ablation}.
+The regularised model loss is defined as